choptastic/watchmecode/README.md

 I have no horses in this race, but since Ubuntu 14.04 doesn't have ffmpeg packages by default, I just use `avconv` instead of `ffmpeg`.

-If you dop want to use ffmpeg instead of avconv, go ahead and install ffmpeg and modify the `backend` file to specify ffmpeg instead of avconv.
+If you do want to use ffmpeg instead of avconv, go ahead and install ffmpeg and modify the `backend` file to specify ffmpeg instead of avconv.

 It's hacky, but whatever.